-(aj) Dividends
+(ah) Dividends

 Dividends are recognized when declared.
-No dividends were declared for the years ended December 31, 2020, 2021 and 2022, respectively.
-The Group does not have any present plan to pay any dividends on ordinary shares in the foreseeable future.
-The Group currently intends to retain the available funds and any future earnings to operate and expand its business.
+No dividends were declared for the years ended December 31, 2021, 2022 and 2023, respectively.
+The Company does not have any present plan to pay any dividends on ordinary shares in the foreseeable future.
+The Company currently intends to retain the available funds and any future earnings to operate and expand its business.

-(ak) Loss per share
+(ai) Loss per share

 Basic loss per share is computed by dividing net loss attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the year using the two class method.
-The Group uses the two-class method to calculate net loss per share though both classes share the same rights in dividends.
+The Company uses the two-class method to calculate net loss per share though both classes share the same rights in dividends.
 Therefore, basic and diluted loss per share are the same for both classes of ordinary shares.
 Using the two class method, net loss is allocated between ordinary shares based on their participating rights.

 Diluted loss per share is calculated by dividing net loss attributable to ordinary shareholders as adjusted for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary and dilutive ordinary equivalents shares outstanding during the year.
 Dilutive equivalent shares are excluded from the computation of diluted loss per share if their effects would be anti-dilutive.
-Ordinary share equivalents consist of the ordinary shares issuable in connection with the Group's convertible notes and ordinary shares issuable upon the conversion of the stock options and warrants and vesting of RSUs, using the treasury stock method.
+Ordinary share equivalents consist of ordinary shares issuable upon the conversion of the stock options and warrants and vesting of RSUs, using the treasury stock method.

-(al) Comprehensive income/loss
+(aj) Comprehensive income/loss

-Comprehensive income/loss is defined as the change in shareholders' equity of the Group during a period arising from transactions and other events and circumstances excluding transactions resulting from investments by shareholders and distributions to shareholders.
+Comprehensive income/loss is defined as the change in shareholders' equity of the Company during a period arising from transactions and other events and circumstances excluding transactions resulting from investments by shareholders and distributions to shareholders.

 Comprehensive income/loss is reported in the consolidated statements of comprehensive loss.
-Accumulated other comprehensive income/losses of the Group include the foreign currency translation adjustments.
+Accumulated other comprehensive income/losses of the Company include the foreign currency translation adjustments.

-(am) Segment reporting
+(ak) Segment reporting

 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker ("CODM"), or decision making group, in deciding how to allocate resources and in assessing performance.
-The CODM is comprised of certain members of the Company's management team.
+The CODM is comprised of certain members of iClick Cayman's management team.

-The Group's organizational structure is based on a number of factors that the CODM uses to evaluate, view and run its business operations which include, but are not limited to, customer base, homogeneity of products and technology.
-The Group's operating segments are based on this organizational structure and information reviewed by the Group's CODM to evaluate the operating segment results.
+The Company's organizational structure is based on a number of factors that the CODM uses to evaluate, view and run its business operations which include, but are not limited to, customer base, homogeneity of products and technology.
+The Company's operating segments are based on this organizational structure and information reviewed by the Company's CODM to evaluate the operating segment results.

-The Group reports two operating segments: 1) Marketing Solutions, and 2) Enterprise Solutions.
-This segment reporting aligns with the manner in which the Group's CODM currently receives and uses financial information to allocate resources and evaluate the performance of reporting segments.
+The Company reports two operating segments: 1) Marketing Solutions, and 2) Enterprise Solutions.
+This segment reporting aligns with the manner in which the Company's CODM currently receives and uses financial information to allocate resources and evaluate the performance of reporting segments.

-(an) Recently issued accounting pronouncements
+(al) Recently issued accounting pronouncements